gsf/whiskers.js/README.md

 Whiskers is focused on template readability.
-By limiting template logic, careful preparation of the context is encouraged, and the processing and formatting of data is kept separate from the design of its display.
+By limiting template logic, careful preparation of the context is encouraged, and the processing and formatting of data is kept separate from the design of the display.

 At around 100 lines, Whiskers.js may be the smallest mustachioed templating system.
 It also compiles and caches for quick execution.
 Take a look at the